Oxy-Acetylene Welding Pressure Settings Chart (PSI Guide)

-Setting up an oxy-acetylene torch can feel tricky at first—get the pressures wrong and you’ll either end up with a noisy, unstable flame or a sooty mess that ruins your weld.
+Setting up an oxy-acetylene torch can feel tricky at first.
+If the pressures are off, you can end up with a noisy, unstable flame or a sooty mess that ruins the weld.
 That’s where an oxy-acetylene welding pressure settings chart becomes essential.
-By matching the right oxygen and acetylene pressures to your tip size, metal thickness, and welding application, you can achieve a stable flame, proper weld penetration, and cleaner results every time.
-These charts aren’t just about convenience—they’re critical for safety, fuel efficiency, and preventing flashbacks that can damage your equipment.
+By matching oxygen and acetylene pressures to your tip size, metal thickness, and welding application, you can get a stable flame, proper weld penetration, and cleaner results.
+The right settings also matter for safety, fuel efficiency, and reducing the risk of flashbacks that can damage your equipment.

-Whether you’re brazing thin sheet metal, fusing mild steel plate, or heating parts for bending and shaping, having the correct pressure settings dialed in makes all the difference.
-In this guide, we’ll break down the exact torch settings you need so you can weld with confidence and consistency.
+Whether you’re brazing thin sheet metal, fusing mild steel plate, or heating parts for bending and shaping, having the correct pressure settings dialed in makes a big difference.
+This guide breaks down practical torch settings you can use to weld with confidence and consistency.

 Image by hotrod